 Advice and Education

-This is the cornerstone of Physiotherapy, taking the right advice and information at the right time and implementing it can be as beneficial as any manual treatment and can speed up the recovery process significantly.
-The first step is to acknowledge that the pain experienced is real and that Physiotherapy can help to alleviate it.
-Often taking or avoiding certain actions can be the most effective way to treat the problem.
-Giving reassurance and explaining what’s going on can have an extremely positive impact and speed up the recovery process.
+This is the cornerstone of Physiotherapy, getting the right advice and information at the right time and implementing it can be as beneficial as any manual treatment.
+It can significantly speed up the recovery process significantly.
+Often avoiding certain actions can be the most effective way to treat the problem in combination with exercises and manual therapy.
+Giving reassurance and explaining what’s going on and whether or not an onward referral or scan is appropriate can give someone more confidence to move and remain active and reduce their anxiety levels also.

-Manual therapy is a combination of different Physiotherapy skills and techniques including mobilisations anterior and posterior, physiological movements, passive movements, soft tissue mobilisations, deep tissue massage, muscle energy techniques and trigger point release.
+Manual therapy is a combination of different Physiotherapy skills and techniques including mobilisations, passive physiological movements, passive movements, soft tissue mobilisations, deep tissue massage, muscle energy techniques and trigger point release.
 John also uses progressive techniques such as McKenzie, Mulligan and Maitland.
 These were devised by manual therapy specialists who gave their name to their own specific type of treatments.
 These techniques are used around the world, as they are clinically proven to work for people who have musculoskeletal injuries such as joint, spinal and muscle aches and pains.

 Soft Tissue Mobilisation

-This technique will help loosen tight muscles that may have occurred as a result of stress or lack of exercise.
+This technique will help loosen tight muscles fibres that may have occurred as a result of stress, weakness, increased training load or from a lack of exercise.
 By massaging the area, thus increasing blood flow, toxins are removed and neural tension decreases.
 This can help reduce discomfort and relieve the tension felt.
-Along with other physiotherapy treatments and advice, education and exercises will get you back on track in no time.
+Along with other physiotherapy treatments such as advice, education and exercises this approach will get you back on track in no time.

 Using acupuncture needles, a taut band is located know as a ‘trigger point’.
 These can be “active”, referring pain to another area, or “latent” where the pain is localised to just that area.
 A sterile needle (single use) is inserted into the trigger point, that causes a small, short pain.
 Dry needling increases blood flow to taut muscle fibres.
 It releases naturally produced chemicals and receptors that help to reduce pain.
 It is a safe and effective technique and can be useful as part of a holistic treatment programme.